WinnieYuDev/weather-app/README.md

 This Weather application takes in a city location and uses Open Weather API to tell you the temperature and weather details.

 ## Weather Components
-- Input submission to get City
+- Enter city to get current weather details from weather APP
 - Open Weather API gives name of City, current temperature, weather details, and icon
 - More weather details on the very bottom